 Create an automotive module

-Some components of Android Automotive OS, such as the manifest, have platform-specific requirements, so you need to create a module that can keep the code for these components separate from other code in your project, such as the code used for your phone app.
+Some components of Android Automotive OS, such as the manifest, have platform-specific requirements.
+Create a module that can keep the code for these components separate from other code in your project, such as the code used for your phone app.

 Follow these steps to add an automotive module to your project:

-- In Android Studio, select File > New > New Module.
+1. In Android Studio, click File > New > New Module.

-All cars that support Android Automotive OS run on Android 9 (API level 28) or higher, so selecting this value targets 100% of cars that use Android Automotive OS.
+All cars that support Android Automotive OS run on Android 9 (API level 28) or higher, so selecting this value targets all compatible cars.

 <manifest xmlns:android="http://schemas.android.com/apk/res/android"